The Guggenheim: The Making of a Museum

 The exhibition concludes with a gallery dedicated to the future Guggenheim Abu Dhabi.
 Like the Solomon R. Guggenheim Museum in New York, the Guggenheim Abu Dhabi will fulfill a mission centered on educating the public about art and will be housed in a distinctive building designed by one of the world’s most renowned contemporary architects, Frank O. Gehry.
 This presentation charts the building’s development since 2006—including images of design models produced during the second concept design phase in 2008, the schematic design phase that ended in July 2009, and the current design from October 2009—and provides an introduction to the mission of this new museum, which will reflect the essentially global orientation of art today and help define the parameters for collecting, presenting, and studying modern and contemporary art in the 21st century.

-The Guggenheim: The Making of a Museum is the first exhibition to be organized by the Solomon R. Guggenheim Foundation in collaboration with Tourism Development Investment Company (TDIC) as part of a program of art and cultural development leading up to the opening of the Guggenheim Abu Dhabi in 2013.
+The Guggenheim: The Making of a Museum is the first exhibition to be organized by the Solomon R. Guggenheim Foundation in collaboration with Tourism Development Investment Company (TDIC) as part of a program of art and cultural development leading up to the opening of the Guggenheim Abu Dhabi.
 It will be accompanied by a rich program of educational events, and audio-guide tour, and a bilingual catalogue.